pleasureman/myproject/presentation/efficient_parallel_test_with_docker/notes.md

 If you are a newbie to docker.
 We would love to talk to you any questions that you have.
 No question is too simple and so please find us.
 A lot of us are wearing black hoodies that have little darker seagulls on them that's the captain marker.
 So feel free to say hi to us.

 Before I was that coach, I worked for a really small research and development company.
-Our research and development team are part of the Century Link which some of you might know is a big telco provider and they wanted to have some senior engineers working on really cool projects.
+Our research and development team are part of the Century Link which some of you might know is a big telco provider and they wanted to have some senior engineers working on really cool projects and it just so happened that docker was part of that.
+So I worked on panamax and image layers which are two docker tools that you maybe have heard of(???).
+If you were(???) into docker kind of before it blew up and in big ways and before that i was at HP Helion in the infrastructure engineering team.

--->1:35
+so I have a lot of experience with virtualization and then more specifically in the last two years with docker.
+And that's a bit of context for what I'm going to talk to you about.
+Today which is parallel testing and how we can make it better with docker?
+We'll talk about the goals and the benefits of parallel testing.
+Why we wanted in the first place?

+we'll look at an implementation with LXC alone.
+So before docker and then finally we'll see what it looks like and what it feels like as an engineer and as a consumer of the platform when we introduce docker and tools from the docker ecosystem into the platform.

+So let's get started simply by thinking about what it is we want to build in the first place.
+And throughout this talk what I'm going to focus on this mysterious platform that will talk about is a customizable very flexible build environment that can help us run tests in parallel.

+-->2:42

+So that's the goal of what I'm going to be trying to build and